-We review the individual securities that have unrealized losses in our short-term investment portfolio on a regular basis to evaluate whether or not any security has experienced an other-than-temporary decline in fair value.
 We evaluate, among others, whether we have the intention to sell any of these investments and whether it is not more likely than not that we will be required to sell any of them before recovery of the amortized cost basis.
-Based on this evaluation, we determined that there were no other-than-temporary impairments associated with our short-term investments as of July 31, 2020 and July 31, 2019.
+Neither of these criteria were met in any period presented.
+We additionally evaluate whether the decline in fair value of the corporate debt securities below its amortized cost basis is related to credit losses or other factors.
+Based on this evaluation, we determined that unrealized losses of the above securities were primarily attributable to changes in interest rates and non credit-related factors.
+Accordingly, we determined that an allowance for credit losses was unnecessary for our short-term investments as of July 31, 2021 and 2020.